 Crossover adjustments takes time.
 There are chances that people will make mistakes, the equipment will break down, configuration and adjustment to company’s specific needs will take time, crossing over what was previously planned.
 Don’t be discouraged, be prepared

 Allocation of capital has to be foreseen and continuous.
-There’s no sense in spending money for the newest tech and software and then sit on your hands with the expectation that now the company will simply work like a Swiss watch.
+There’s no sense in spending money for the newest tech and software product development and then sit on your hands with the expectation that now the company will simply work like a Swiss watch.
 It won’t.
 You need to spend additional money on maintenance and upgrades/updates (yes, both of them).
 Don’t think about it in ‘spending’ categories, though.
 Treat it like an investment in your child’s future.
 It will pay off, especially long term

 Adjusting a company’s structure to reflect the change can and sometimes will be an option.
 Don’t hesitate to hire internal IT crew or seek outside counsel, especially when it comes to software.
 Hardware can be replaced or upgraded, software has to evolve to follow trends and respond to company’s needs.
 Again – an investment, not spending.